 Clinical Pastoral Education (CPE) is theological, pastoral, spiritual, and professional education for ministry.
 In CPE, theological students, ordained clergy, members of religious communities, and qualified lay people, minister to people in crisis situations under the supervision of a qualified, certified CPE supervisor.

 Fall/Winter Program (9/11/18 - 2/26/19) – Seven months of training with one day for group education and another day for clinical component.
 Students will have an option to choose a day when they will do their clinical.
 Students will also participate in our Weekend on Duty program where they will dedicate a few Saturdays to ministry on campus.
-Program starts on Monday after Labor Day and ends on the second Monday of March.
+Program starts on the Tuesday the week after Labor Day and ends on the Last Tuesday of February.

 Addresses basic competencies and issues of pastoral reflection, pastoral formation, pastoral identity and functioning in one or more units of CPE.
 A CPE student must meet Level I CPE outcomes, as documented in the supervisor’s evaluation, as a prerequisite for acceptance in Level II CPE.